jgnewman/einlandr/README.md

 - `$ yarn start` - Launch the app using environment variables not specified through `env-dev` or `env-prod` files.
 For example, on heroku.
 - `$ yarn dev` - Launch the app using development variables
 - `$ yarn prod` - Launch the app using production variables
-- `$ yarn migrate` - Clean and seed the database using environment variables not specified through `env-dev` or `env-prod` files
+- `$ yarn seed` - Clean and seed the database using environment variables not specified through `env-dev` or `env-prod` files
-- `$ yarn dev:migrate` - Clean and seed the development database
+- `$ yarn dev:seed` - Clean and seed the development database
-- `$ yarn prod:migrate` - Clean and seed the production database
+- `$ yarn prod:seed` - Clean and seed the production database
 - `$ yarn layer <name>` - Generate a new layer to the React app (see [Adding a new React Layer](#adding-a-new-react-layer))
 - `$ yarn component <name>` - Generate a single React component
 - `$ yarn dev:test` - Launches Einlandr's unit tests using the development environment